any-docs/css/content/reference/selectors/_doublecolon_picker/index.md

 ### Basic custom select usage

-To opt-in to the custom select functionality and minimal browser base styles (and remove the OS-provided styling), the `<select>` element and its picker both need to have an {{cssxref("appearance")}} value of `base-select` set on them:
+To opt-in to the custom select functionality and minimal browser base styles (and remove the OS-provided styling), the `<select>` element and its picker both need to have an `appearance` value of `base-select` set on them:

 ```css
 select,